Trustworthy Representation Learning via Information Funnels and Bottlenecks: Conditional Privacy-Funnel with Side-Information

 \section{Conditional Privacy-Funnel with Side-Information}

-CPFSI combines two conflicting goals: Invariant representation learning and representation learning for a downstream task.
-Specifically, we want to learn a representation $\z$ of the covariates $\x$, with the constraint that $\z$ contains as little information as possible about the sensitive attribute $\s$, i.e., we aim for $\z$ independent of $\s$ or $\z \bot \s$.
+CPFSI combines three conflicting goals: Invariance, fidelity, and utility for a downstream task.
+Specifically, we would like to learn a representation $\z$ of the covariates $\x$, with the constraint that $\z$ contains as little information as possible about the sensitive attribute $\s$, i.e., we aim for $\z$ being independent of $\s$ or $\z \bot \s$.
 While a faithful representation $\z$ innately contains much information about $\x$, we additionally ensure good performance on a selected downstream task by rewarding representations that contain sufficient information about $\y$.
-The covariates, target, and sensitive attribute are observable quantities, while $\z$ is obtained by encoding $\x$ (see Fig.~\ref{fig:pgm}).
+The covariates $\x$, target $\y$, and sensitive attribute $\s$ are observable quantities, while $\z$ is obtained by encoding $\x$.
 Thus, the training data contains realizations of $\x$, $\y$, and $\s$, which we use to learn our model.